Marcus Caelius Rufus: In Catullus

-Caelius may appear in the poetry of Catullus under his cognomen Rufus.
-Rufus in Carmen 69 and 77 as suggested by Riese to be Caelius, rejected by Robinson Ellis.
+Caelius may appear in the poetry of Catullus under his cognomen Rufus as well as his nomen Caelius.
+Rufus in Carmen 69 and 77 is suggested by Riese to be Caelius, but this is rejected by Robinson Ellis.
 Catullus writes about a former friend named Rufus who betrayed him in an unspecified way, perhaps referring to the affair with Clodia (usually identified with the loved then reviled "Lesbia" of Catullus's poetry), the alleged attempt of Caelius to poison her, or subsequent attacks on her through Cicero (see pro Caelio).
-Catullus lambastes this Rufus in an epigram that ends:
+Catullus lambasts this Rufus in an epigram that ends:

 You ripped it away, alas, alas cruel poison of our lifealas, alas destroyer of our friendship.

-In Caelius in 58, Catullus seems to expect a sympathetic ear as he bewails Lesbia's sexual profligacy; the former is an invective that taunts Rufus for bodily offensiveness that drives away women.
+In Carmen 58, Catullus seems to expect a sympathetic ear from Caelius as he bewails Lesbia's sexual profligacy.
+In Carmen 69, Catullus mocks a certain Rufus for his body odour.
+None of these identifications are conclusive, although the identification in Carmen 58 is more likely than the others.